 What is Critical Illness Cover?

 Critical Illness Cover is an optional extra that you can choose at outset when taking out Life Insurance or Decreasing Life Insurance.
-This cover is provided by Legal & General to help protect you in the event that you are diagnosed with a specified critical illness during the length of your policy.
+This cover is provided by Legal & General to help protect you in the event that you are diagnosed with, or undergo a medical procedure for one of Legal & General's specified critical illnesses during the length of your policy and you survive for 14 days from diagnosis.
 Children’s Critical Illness Cover is included at no extra charge from 30 days old to their 18th birthday, or 21st birthday if they’re in full-time education (terms and conditions apply).
 If a valid claim is made, you’ll be paid a cash sum which could be used to help you and your family throughout your treatment and recovery.

 Why should I add Critical Illness Cover?

-- You’ll be covered for the conditions outlined in our Guide to Critical Illness Cover
+- You’ll be covered for the conditions outlined in the Guide to Critical Illness Cover [PDF 151KB]

 - You could use a pay-out to take time off work, get private treatment, pay your mortgage, modify your home and more

 - If you need to make a claim on your policy, you’ll speak to a Samaritans-trained claims officer at Legal & General’s UK call centre and be assigned a designated member of the team to deal with your claim